 The Arctic sky was pale blue with thin smears of cirrus clouds.
-When Jack focused his lens straight ahead to the horizon, white irregular shapes of ice floes alternated with dark water like black and white cowhide.
+When Jack focused his lens straight ahead, the white irregular shapes of ice floes alternated with dark water like white and black cowhide.
 Yet, when he looked down at the submerged ice, Jack saw gradations of some of the most beautiful blue-green colors nature had to offer.

 Are we all goners?
 Jack wanted to ask him.

-“Shoulda been more ice at this latitude,” Jack overheard one mutter.
+“Shoulda been more ice at this latitude,” one said to the other.
 “Least, that’s how I remember it.”